-Principles of Consolidation - The consolidated financial statements include the accounts of the Company, its wholly-owned subsidiaries and all other subsidiaries over which the Company exerts control.
-The Company owns 51% of the common stock of Matrix Internet, S.A. ("Matrix"), 51% of Cards & Parts Telecom GmbH ("Cards & Parts"), 51% of CS Communications Systems GmbH and CS Network GmbH ("Citrus"), 37% of Bekkoame Internet, Inc. ("Bekko"), and 60% of Direct Internet Private Limited ("DIPL"), all of which the Company has a controlling interest.
+Principles of Consolidation -- The consolidated financial statements include the accounts of the Company, its wholly-owned subsidiaries and all other subsidiaries over which the Company exerts control.
+The Company owns 51% of the common stock of Matrix Internet, S.A. ("Matrix"), 51% of Cards & Parts Telecom GmbH ("Cards & Parts"), 51% of CS Communications Systems GmbH and CS Network GmbH ("Citrus"), 37% of Bekkoame Internet, Inc. ("Bekko"), and 60% of Direct Internet Private Limited ("DIPL"), in all of which the Company has a controlling interest.
 All material intercompany profits, transactions and balances have been eliminated in consolidation.
 All other investments in affiliates are carried at cost, as the Company does not have significant influence.

-New Accounting Pronouncements - In July 2001, the Financial Accounting Standards Board issued two new statements: SFAS No. 141, Business Combinations and SFAS No. 142, Goodwill and Other Intangible Assets.
+New Accounting Pronouncements - In July 2001, the Financial Accounting Standards Board ("FASB") issued two new statements: Statement of Financial Accounting Standards ("SFAS") No. 141, "Business Combinations," and SFAS No. 142, "Goodwill and Other Intangible Assets."
 SFAS No. 141 will require business combinations entered into after June 30, 2001 to be accounted for using the purchase method of accounting.
 Specifically identifiable intangible assets acquired, other than goodwill, will be amortized over their estimated useful economic life.
 SFAS No. 142 will require that goodwill will not be amortized, but should be tested for impairment at least annually.
-SFAS No. 142 is effective for fiscal years beginning after December 15, 2001 and applies to all goodwill and other intangible assets recognized in an entity's statement of financial position at that date, regardless of when those assets were initially recognized.
-At June 30, 2001, the Company had approximately \$432.9 million of net goodwill and recorded approximately \$5.7 million of goodwill amortization expense during the quarter ended June 30, 2001.
+SFAS No. 142 is effective for fiscal years beginning after December 15, 2001 and applies to all goodwill and other intangible assets recognized in an entity's balance sheet at that date, regardless of when those assets were initially recognized.
+At September 30, 2001, the Company had \$430.5 million of net goodwill and recorded \$6.0 million of goodwill amortization expense during the quarter ended September 30, 2001.
 The Company has not yet completed its analysis of the new pronouncements and the impact they will have on the financial statements.